hail-is/hail-rfcs/rfc/0001-oauth-access-tokens.rst

 would be the client ID of the OAuth2 Client used to obtain that credential.
 For service accounts, it would be the unique ID of the service account in IAM.
-Note that in the service account case ``aud == sub``, but not in the case of the Hail python library acting on behalf of a user.
+Note that in the service account case ``aud == sub``, but not in the case of the Hail Python library acting on behalf of a user.

 I find this unintuitive, but I suppose this can be interpreted as "the intended recipient of this token is the application that requested it, and Resource Servers should maintain a list of trusted applications".

-Thus, when the ``auth`` service validates an access token, it must assert that the ``aud`` claim is *either* the Client ID for the python library OAuth2 Client or the unique ID of a Hail-owned service account in the system.
+Thus, when the ``auth`` service validates an access token, it must assert that the ``aud`` claim is *either* the Client ID for the Python library OAuth2 Client or the unique ID of a Hail-owned service account in the system.
 Doing so protects against client applications that we don't control impersonating human users to our system.